Maud Adams The Man With The Golden Gun

 • Q: Was The Man with the Golden Gun well-received at the time of its release?

 • A: The Man with the Golden Gun received mixed reviews upon its release.
 Some critics praised Christopher Lee's performance as Scaramanga, but others found the film to be less engaging than previous Bond installments.
-However, it has since gained a cult following and is appreciated for its exotic locations and memorable characters.
+That said, it has since gained a cult following and is appreciated for its exotic locations and memorable characters.

 • Q: How does Andrea Anders's fate compare to other Bond girls?